tbela99/uploadManager/README.md

 - completed - (*boolean*) true if the file has been succesfully uploaded
 - filesize - (*int*) the uploaded file size in byte.
 - state - (*int*) state of the transfer of this instance. value are: 0 (not started), 1 (loading), 2 (aborted), 3 (cancelled), 4 (completed)
+- progressbar - (*object*) progressbar. the progressbar is created only after the file is loaded.

 Example
 -------